AlexGulliver/personalwebsite/src/cityspots/bristol.md

 #### Motion (RIP)

-Infamous club in Bristol that hosts 'bigger' nights if that is your thing.
-Right by Temple Meads.
+Had some great nights here.
+Right next to Temple Meads which was very convenient.

 #### Bag of Nails - Hotwells